Visual Communications Media and Technology Graphic Design Degree Courses

 This course provides the student with an overview of probability and statistics.
 Probability terminology, concepts and rules are emphasized in solving probability problems.
 Descriptive statistics, including measures of central tendency and dispersion, charts, tables and diagrams are used to summarize data.
 The student is introduced to the binomial, Poisson, hyper-geometric, normal and t-distributions.
 Confidence intervals, hypothesis testing, correlation, and linear regression are used to make conclusions concerning population parameters from sample data.
 This course meets the requirements for OTM Introductory Statistics TMM010.

-Required Prerequisite(s): Take MATH-0084 (Minimum grade of C- required) or qualifying placement test score, or take STAT-0086 as corequisite
+Required Prerequisite(s): MATH0084 with a minimum grade of C-, or qualifying placement test score, or co-requisite STAT-0086

 VCMT 1050 - Imaging I